lindsRogers/lindsRogers/README.md

-- 👋 Hi, I’m @lindsRogers
+- 👋 Hi, I’m Lindsay
 - 👀 I’m interested in backend development, edtech, accessibility issues
 - 🌱 I’m currently learning OOP concepts using C#
 - 💞️ I’m looking to collaborate on open source projects that welcome new contributors.